Many Standard Dimensions, plus Custom Dimensions

 high custom sofa

 The sofa above left was made 3" lower than standard, for a couple from India who were accustomed to sitting close to the floor.
-We can make the whole frame lower, in our exposed-wood models only, for charges as follows: $90 for the first frame and $25 for each additional frame in the same design.
+We can make the whole frame lower (any amount up to 5 1/2" lower), in our exposed-wood models only, for charges as follows: $90 for the first frame and $25 for each additional frame in the same design.
+If you want just a low back, our standard 31" total height (from floor to tops of back cushions) may be low enough, but we can make the back still lower on order.

 We can also make the whole frame higher.
 The sectional on the right above was made 3" higher off the floor than our standard height, in combination with the 2"-higher back, for a 6' 7", 370-pound man (his wife, fortunately, was also long-legged).
-The seat cushions are normally 16 1/2" above the floor at the front, sloping downward about 3/4" toward the rear.
-For details about sofas and chairs with higher frames, click here.
+See below for more about having the frame and seat made higher, to order.

 For specific details about our cushioning, click here.